saltstack/salt/doc/topics/cloud/vagrant.rst

 of the cloud server's Salt master.
 It must have Vagrant_ installed, and a Vagrant-compatible virtual machine engine, such as VirtualBox_.
-(The Vagrant driver does not depend on the VirtualBox driver in any way.)
+(Note: The Vagrant driver does not depend on the salt-cloud VirtualBox driver in any way.)

 .. _Vagrant: https://www.vagrantup.com/
 .. _VirtualBox: https://www.virtualbox.org/